Symbol of power, water, helpfulness, bravery.

 Hippocampus Symbol

-Later, the hippocampus appears on shields of countries that were close to water.
+Later, the hippocampus appeared on shields of countries close to water.
 Hippocampi were believed to help sailors in trouble at sea.
 They also helped sailors escape sea monsters.
 In Venice, the gondolas have a hippocampus on either side for protection.
 The hippocampus is the symbol for the Omega Seamaster watch.
 Hippocampi also became known as seahorses in more modern times.

 Symbols Menu: